OlympusDAO-Education/Documentation/using-the-website/bonds/README.md

 **Discount** is the difference between the bond price and the market price expressed as a percentage.
 In the screenshot above, bonding would give you a 0.11% discount versus buying the same amount of OHM from the market.

-**Duration** gives you the vesting term, which is the period during which the OHM payout is locked.
+**Duration** gives you the vesting term, which is the period during which the OHM payout is locked (and staked).